qub-blesson/FedComm/README.md

-# FedComm:  A Benchmarking Method for Federated Learning Communication Protocols
+# FedComm:  Understanding Communication Protocols for Edge-based Federated Learning

 ### About FedComm